ASK KNOX

 Fire-Rate Monitoring

 Every scoring component needs a fire_rate_24h metric.
 Below 20%, it warns.
 Below 5%, it pages.
-The Hermes calibrator contributed zero on 96% of signals for weeks and nothing alerted — because the system was counting errors, not contributions.
+The Agent Framework calibrator contributed zero on 96% of signals for weeks and nothing alerted — because the system was counting errors, not contributions.

 Error rate is not the right metric for a scoring component.
 Fire rate is.

 Error rate tells you whether the component crashed.
 Fire rate tells you whether the component contributed anything.
-These are completely different questions, and conflating them is how you end up with a bot that has 340 tests passing, no alerts firing, and zero trades for a month.
+These are completely different questions, and conflating them is how you end up with a bot that has 340 tests passing, no alerts firing, and zero trades for weeks.

 The Metric